ganyicz/bond/docs/index.md

 </template>
 ```

-This will be later fixed by introducing a [custom syntax for control statements](#control-statement-tags) which will look like this:
+A simpler custom syntax for control statements is planned:

 ```html
 <!-- This is NOT yet supported -->